CHOLERA -1873

 LIST OF PERSON ADMITTED TO CHOLERA HOSPITAL.

 Sept.
 3- John Jenkins, recovered Sept.
-4, and assisted in nursing the
+4, and assisted

 sick until Sept.
 6, and was again taken sick in the afternoon of that day,